OneSoccer: History

 On August 5, 2022, OneSoccer filed a complaint with the CRTC against Rogers Communications, alleging that Rogers refused to carry OneSoccer in order to protect its own Sportsnet service from competition.
 On March 23, 2023, the CRTC found that Rogers had indeed given undue preference to Sportsnet, as well as other independent broadcasters BeIN Sports and EuroWorld Sport.

-In January 2024, five years into the ten-year agreement, CSB withdrew its contract from Mediapro alleging violations of contractual obligations, including missed rights payments for 2023, and insufficient efforts to sublicense linear television rights to other broadcasters to widen availability.
-Mediapro contrarily accused CSB of not meeting targets for expansion of the CPL and the provision of matches.
+In January 2024, five years into the ten-year agreement, CSME withdrew its contract from Mediapro alleging violations of contractual obligations, including missed rights payments for 2023, and insufficient efforts to sublicense linear television rights to other broadcasters to widen availability.
+Mediapro contrarily accused CSME of not meeting targets for expansion of the CPL and the provision of matches.
 The dispute did not interrupt OneSoccer's programming; in June, the legal dispute was settled out of court.
-As a result of the settlement, Mediapro withdrew from its involvement with CSB and OneSoccer at the end of December 2024, after which Timeless subcontracted day-to-day operations of OneSoccer to the Canadian company MidPro.
+As a result of the settlement, Mediapro withdrew from its involvement with CSME and OneSoccer at the end of December 2024, after which Timeless subcontracted day-to-day operations of OneSoccer to the Canadian company MidPro.

 In March 2025, OneSoccer announced an agreement with TSN which would allow TSN to simulcast and co-produce broadcasts of the 2025 CONCACAF Nations League Finals and select matches from the Canadian Premier League.

 Staff

 Kristian Jack, broadcaster and reporter for OneSoccer.

-As of 2025, OneSoccer's commentary, digital and broadcast team includes Andi Petrillo, Kristian Jack, Gareth Wheeler, Oliver Platt, Jordan Wilson, Adam Jenkins, Armen Bedakian, Mackenzie Barwell and Alexandre Gangué-Ruzic.
+As of 2025, OneSoccer's commentary, digital and broadcast team includes Andi Petrillo, James Sharman, Kristian Jack, Gareth Wheeler, Terry Dunfield, Oliver Platt, Jordan Wilson, Adam Jenkins, Jimmy Brennan, Nigel Reed, Armen Bedakian, Mackenzie Barwell and Alexandre Gangué-Ruzic.